tungs/timesnap/README.md

 # timesnap

-**timesnap** is a Node.js program that records pictures of a web page at smooth intervals.
+**timesnap** is a Node.js program that records screenshots of web pages that use JavaScript animations.
 It uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to open a web page, overwrite its time-handling functions, and record snapshots at virtual times.
-For some web pages, this allows frames to be recorded slower than real time, while appearing smooth and consistent when recreated into a movie.
+For some web pages, this allows frames to be recorded slower than real time, while appearing smooth and consistent when recreated into a video.

 You can use **timesnap** from the command line or as a Node.js library.
 It requires Node v6.4.0 or higher and npm to be installed.

+To record screenshots and compile them into a video using only one command, see **[timecut](https://github.com/tungs/timecut)**.

 ## <a name="limitations" href="#limitations">#</a> **timesnap** Limitations
 **timesnap** only overwrites JavaScript functions, so pages where changes occur via other means (e.g. through video or transitions/animations from css rules) will likely not render as intended.